IIIF/api/source/presentation/4.0/model.md

 <img src="https://raw.githubusercontent.com/IIIF/3d/eds/assets/images/right-handed-cartesian.png" title="Right handed cartesian coordinate system" alt="diagram of Right handed cartesian coordinate system" width=200 />

-The axes of the coordinate system are measured in arbitrary units and these units do not necessarily correspond to any physical unit of measurement, unless `spatialScale` is supplied.
+The axes of the coordinate system are measured in arbitrary units.
+All axes use the same unit scaling and do not necessarily correspond to any physical unit of measurement, unless `spatialScale` is supplied.

 All resources that can be added to a Scene have an implicit (e.g. Lights, Cameras) or explicit (e.g. Models, Scenes), local coordinate space.